Skip to Main Content

 The material in this box is informational and not required to complete the assignment.

 Normally, the file open dialog is going to be the easiest way to get data into an R script.
-However, sometimes your teacher, colleague, or a website might make a file available directly via a URL.
-So an alternative to getting the file from your computer's drive is to specify a URL that points to the file location at some place on the Internet.
+However, sometimes your teacher, colleague, or a website (or paper or research group) might make a file available directly via a URL.
+In that case an alternative to getting the file from your computer's drive is to specify a URL that points to the file location at some place on the Internet.
 One important consideration is that the URL must deliver the raw data file and not a web page.
-You can see the distinction between the two by comparing:

 Data files